Ensembl/ensembl-datacheck/README.md

 Modules used as helper functions by the healthchecks can be found in the <b>DBUtils</b> namespace.
 Additionally, large amounts of hardcoded values have been removed from the healthchecks themselves and are stored as modules in the <b>Input</b> namespace.
 This is also where you should make additions or deletions to these values (such as foreign key pairs).

+Part of the thesis research focussed on the simplification of integrity constraints.
+The scripts used for this can be found on the integrity-simplification branch, in the integrity-simplification folder.